 The Green New Deal is a policy proposal that exhorts the U.S. to comprehensively confront the issues of environmental stewardship, economic equality, and social justice.
 It urges a new commitment to address the ecological and social climate at a scale suited to magnitude of the crisis at hand.

-Among the variety of projects it urges are those designed to help the U.S. achieve net-zero greenhouse gas emissions by 2030.
-These would begin moving theU.S. from a system of ecologically destructive industrial agriculture to more climate-conscious and regenerative food and farming practices.
+Among the variety of projects the Green New Deak proposes are those designed to help the U.S. achieve net-zero greenhouse gas emissions by 2030.
+The speedy implementation of these projects will help move the nation from a system of ecologically extractive and destructive agriculture to one both climate-conscious and regenerative .

-When the World Wildlife Fund listed the top 200 areas of the greatest biodiversity it found 95% were on Indigenous lands.
-Though only 11% of the planet’s forests are currently under the legal title of Indigenous communities, the lands in their stewardship contain roughly 80% of the earth’s biodiversity.
+The sovereignty of indigenous people is now a global issue that is intimately tied to the health and vitality of the planet.
+When the World Wildlife Fund listed the top 200 areas of biodiversity in the world it found 95% were located on Indigenous lands.While only 11% of the planet’s forests are currently under the legal title of Indigenous people, the lands they now inhabit contain roughly 80% of the earth’s biodiversity.